mbideau/gimme-a-man/README.md

 all the space we have in disk and in memory, not anymore.

-After reviewing the prior art (see below) and concluded that nothing was good for my needs I went with writing my own (very rapidly and very raw, but does the job).
+After reviewing the prior art (see below) and concluded that nothing was good for my needs I went with writing my own (rapidly and raw, but does the job).

 ### Prior art analysis

 As the time of writing this (i.e.: Dec.
 2020), I have found 21 projects with the name `help2man` on *Github* and 2 on *Gitlab*.
 All of them are just forks of the *GNU help2man*, or specs files to build it/patch it.
-Not very helpful.
+Not helpful.

 ### Solution